j-nathanson/chopped-basket-generator/README.md

 ## Technologies Used

--Javascript
+- Javascript

 ## Room for Improvement

--This project needs HTML and CSS files for further usability of the project.
+- This project needs HTML and CSS files for further usability of the project.